farsides/cardstories/README.txt

 $ sudo apt-get install python-pip
 $ sudo pip install Django==1.2.5

-You will also need the requests and Mock packages:
+You will also need the following exta packages:

 $ sudo pip install mock==0.7.2
 $ sudo pip install requests==0.8.6
+$ sudo pip install South==0.7.3

 Now, make sure you are at the root of the cardstories checkout.
 At this point, create the default database structure for the website (an sqlite database will be automatically created at /tmp/cardstories.website):

 $ website/manage.py syncdb
+$ website/manage.py migrate

 Note that for local Facebook development, you must also add an entry to /etc/hosts that matches the domain name in your Django site configuration.
 It